clarkevansteenderen/CBC_Tutorials/Lab_tips.md

 Volts for 40 minutes.
 Make sure that the gel is positioned such that the wells are at the negative end, and can migrate to the positive end of the gel tray.

+## Some extraction tips

+When using the kits (e.g. Invitrogen genomic DNA mini kit), I've found that smaller amounts of tissue work better.
+So don't put a whole caterpillar or moth in for digestion.
+If you want to preserve the sample, you can just use three legs from one side of the body.
+What works well is to crush the sample in the digestion buffer with the pipette tip.
+I bend the tip slightly so that the sample doesn't get stuck in the tip opening.
+Crushing the sample ensures that the proteinase K gets in over a larger surface area, and also breaks the hard exoskeleton.
+Overnight digestion seems to work really well, so I usually put samples in to digest in the late afternoon, and then finsih up the next morning.

+## Possible pitfalls

+Don't prepare PCR mastermix and then store it in the fridge for later.
+Always double check the settings on the PCR machine; check each step for the correct time and temperature.
+Always put the lid on the centrifuge before spinning.
+If you're unsure what substance is in a bottle, rather make up your own solution to be safe.
+Always autoclave pipette tips and epps before use.